Divyansh6799/EMS-with-Django/README.md

 This is Employee Record Management System(ERMS) in pyhton Django

-ERMS use for maintain the data of employees
+ERMS use for maintaining the data of employees